Learning Dexterous Grasping with Object-Centric Visual Affordances: Experiments

-\textbf{Grasping unseen objects from 3DNet} Next we push the robustness challenge further by requiring the agent to generalize its grasp behavior to object instances it has not encountered before (the 24 3DNet~\cite{wohlkinger20123dnet} objects).
+\textbf{Grasping unseen objects from 3DNet} Next we push the robustness challenge further by requiring the agent to generalize its grasp behavior to objects it has not encountered before (the 24 3DNet~\cite{wohlkinger20123dnet} objects).
 We first render the objects and predict grasp affordances (cf.~Fig.~\ref{fig:affordance_figure}b).
 We then apply the policy trained on ContactDB to execute grasps.
-Table~\ref{tab:grasp_metrics} (bottom) shows the results.
+For DAPG, we use the trained policy of the ContactDB object that is closest in shape to the one in 3DNet.
+Fig.~\ref{fig:grasp_metrics}b shows the results.
 We outperform all three baselines by a large margin in both grasp success and stability.
 The key factor is our visual affordance idea: the anticipation model generalizes sufficiently to new object shapes so as to provide a useful object-centric prior.
+Note that we cannot report the functionality score for 3DNet since there are no GT affordances for these objects.
 Fig.~\ref{fig:grasp_results}b shows sample grasps.
 GRAFF successfully executes grasps at the anticipated affordance regions (e.g., handle of axe and finger rings on scissors), whereas the baselines may grasp the scissors at its blades or fail to lift the axe.

+\textbf{Ablations} The \textsc{No Prior} baseline above (average success rate 16\%) is a key ablation for our method.
+To further tease out elements of our approach, we compare our model with only the hand-object contact term, adding the affordance map, and adding the $R_{aff}$ reward.
+Average success rates are 39\%, 42\%, 63\%, respectively.
+Thus our full model is most effective.

-\textbf{Training time} Fig.~\ref{fig:training_curves} shows the grasp success rate versus training time.
+\textbf{Training time} Fig.~\ref{fig:training_curves} shows the grasp success rate versus number of training samples.
 Not only does our model learn more successful policies, it also has a sharper learning curve.
-While the baselines reach a maximum success rate of 30\% in 1800 training iterations (30 hours of robot experience), our method reaches the same success rate in only 600 iterations (10 hours) --- a 3$\times$ speedup.
-Recall that 30 hours is a one-time cost: we train a single policy for all ContactDB objects, and simply execute that trained policy when encountering an unseen object.
-Thus our affordance prior meaningfully improves sample efficiency for dexterous grasping, while convincingly outperforming the other pure RL methods.
+While the pure RL baselines reach a maximum success rate of 30\% in 150M training samples ($\sim$150 hours of robot experience), our method reaches the same success rate in only 50M samples ($\sim$50 hours)---a 3$\times$ speedup.
+Recall that 150 hours is a one-time cost: we train a single policy for all ContactDB objects, and simply execute that trained policy when encountering an unseen object.
+Thus our affordance prior meaningfully improves sample efficiency for dexterous grasping, while \cc{convincingly} outperforming the other pure RL methods.
+GRAFF also learns faster and performs better than the more heavily supervised DAPG for the same number of training samples.